 Users of course gain access to a Cloud PBX with advanced call management, unlimited calling, and free local or toll-free numbers.
 But Nextiva also includes other great features like video conferencing, web collaboration tools, conference calls, and instant messaging and presence built right into the platform.

-When it comes to pricing, Nextiva does things a little different: they offer three distinct plans, Office Pro, Office Pro Plus and Office Enterprise with the main differentiator being the features gained from each option.
+When it comes to Nextiva pricing, things are a little different: Nextiva offers three distinct plans, Office Pro, Office Pro Plus and Office Enterprise with the main differentiator being the features gained from each option.
 The lower cost Office Pro plan still gets your business everything it needs for a complete unified communications and business VoIP solution, but some higher end features require upgrading to a bigger plan.
 Let’s take a closer look at exactly everything Nextiva offers.

 Office Pro – $19.95/mo